Is there a magical drop there that can make my dry and red eyes go away?

 How can that be achieved?

-When you visit the Optometrist, she can take a thorough history, check your eye's lids, cornea and osmolarity to determine the causes and severity of your dry eyes.
-See Dry Eye Service here.
+When you visit the Optometrist, she can take a thorough history, check your eye's lids, cornea and tear osmolarity to determine the causes and severity of your dry eyes.
+See The Dry Eye Center.

 In severe cases, autologous serum, daily contact lenses/scleral lenses, amniotic membrane or moisture chambers are required.